 - Calms the mind and promoting inner peace

 - Improves clarity and decision making

 - Provides stress and anxiety relief

 - Deepens sleep and helps sleep related disorders

 - Strengthens intuition and clairvoyance

-Nonetheless, Trataka is a great tool to enhance meditation and that’s an awesome benefit in itself!
+And even without the additional claimed benefits, Trataka is a great tool to enhance meditation and that’s an awesome benefit in itself!

 How to do a Candle Gazing Meditation

 So now that you know the potential candle gazing benefits (and potential side effects) let’s get onto the nitty gritty of how to do a candle gazing meditation.